udevbe/westford/README.md

 | i686         |linux-i686   |
 | all of above |all          |

-So if we were to build for `armv7hf`, our build command would becomes `mvn package -DskipTests -Plinux-armv7hf`.
+So if we were to build for `armv7hf`, our build command would becomes `gradle build -x test -Parch=linux-armv7hf`.
 This will trigger a cross compilation inside a cleanly isolated docker container.

-If no profile is selected, the maven build will default to the `native` profile, which corresponds to the architecture that you're currently building on without the use of docker.
+If no profile is selected, the maven build will default to the `native` profile, which corresponds to the architecture that you're currently building on, without the use of docker.

 Running
 =======